 The Facts on Pool Covers

-All swimming pools must be correctly fitted with a pool cover to help conserve water by reducing evaporation.
-In addition, a cover will also reduce heat loss and chemical demand while keeping out dirt, dust, airborne micro-organisms and even sunlight that promotes algal growth.
+All swimming pools need to be correctly fitted with a pool cover to help conserve water by reducing evaporation – so you can stay waterwise, save money and save the planet!
+A pool cover will also reduce heat loss and chemical demand while keeping out dirt, dust, airborne micro-organisms and even sunlight that promotes algal growth.
 Some covers also actively warm the pool while others aid in heat retention.

-There are some facts related to pool covers that you should keep in mind to ensure your pool, equipment and water quality are properly maintained in accordance with pool builder specifications.
+At Sapphire Pools, we’re passionate about educating swimming pool owners so that you can keep your pool in top-notch condition!
+There are some facts related to pool covers that you should keep in mind to make sure that your pool, equipment and water quality are properly maintained in accordance with pool builder specifications.
 These include: